Optimal Echo Chambers: Results

+To be clear, this pairwise trust might not persist indefinitely, were the model extended to include multiple periods of learning and link formation.
+But this is realistic: people's beliefs change as they learn about the world \citep{sharot2023and}, as does the set of peers they trust.
+Also, note that Corollary \ref{cor:netform} implies that in settings of peer learning, no intermediary is necessary to filter out untrustworthy signals.
+Simply having a coordinating mechanism to meet up with like-minded people, be it explicit (joining a social media group that supports a political candidate) or incidental (moving to a city that tends to vote a certain way) can suffice.

-These main results make no demands on the distributions of the prior or signals beyond finite variance and pointwise convergence (Equation \ref{eq:fzero}).
-Simply having low-type sources that are noisy enough---even if they are rare---is enough to make signals close to one's prior expectation better quality in expectation.
-As such, focusing attention on views similar to one's own can yield the most accurate beliefs.
+Our main results make no demands on the distributions of the prior or signals beyond finite variance and pointwise convergence (Equation \ref{eq:fzero}).
+Simply having low-type sources that are inaccurate enough---even if they are rare---is enough to make signals close to one's prior expectation better quality in expectation.
+As such, focusing attention on views similar to one's own can yield the most accurate posterior beliefs given the constraints, reduce disagreement in a population, and generate networks of mutual trust.

+We conclude our study of peer learning by showing that the use of echo chambers can encourage similar behavior in others.\footnote{We are grateful to an anonymous referee for this fruitful suggestion.} Suppose that first, a set of agents we will call ``primary'' learn from signals exactly as described in Section \ref{sec:model}.
+Then, a secondary learner (or group thereof) learns from the primary learners by selecting a sampling radius around her own expectation and learning the expectation of one primary agent within that radius.

+In the context of peer learning, primary learners are those with access to (or the sophistication to interpret) primary sources of information, such as scientists who post on social media about developments in their field.
+Secondary learners are those who learn from them (e.g. non-specialists).
+In the context of learning from news organizations, we can think of primary learners as the news media who choose which sources to use in their reports, and secondary learners as consumers who learn from them.

+We can compare the secondary learners' problem when primary learners use echo chambers to the situation when primary learners sample without censoring.
+Overall, primary learners' use of echo chambers will increase the accuracy of their beliefs (Proposition \ref{prop:finiter}), making them more trustworthy to secondary learners.
+However, the difference in accuracy between types of primary sources will feed through to primary learners' beliefs.
+Primary learners can thus be categorized as high or low by the type of source they drew.
+From the perspective of a secondary learner, primary learners with beliefs similar to hers are more likely to be relying on high-type primary sources (analogous to Proposition \ref{prop:hwithinr}).

+\begin{corollary} Consider a secondary learner with prior expectation $\omega_0$.
+As the variance of low-type sources $\sigma_L^2\rightarrow\infty$, the secondary learner's belief that a primary learner with a posterior expectation within a given radius $r$ of $\omega_0$ drew a high-type signal goes to $1$. \end{corollary}

+Thus, the analysis of the main model extends to the case of secondary learners as well.
+Here, though, Proposition \ref{prop:finiter} must be applied to the posterior expectations of primary learners (rather than the original signals) to establish conditions under which secondary learners will optimally use finite echo chambers.